Harper College Educational Foundation

 "I'm so grateful fo the money I received," said Sylvia, whose goal is to transfer to a four-year school in January 2021 to pursue her bachelor's degree in psychology.
 "We are doing better now."

 The need continues.
 Please donate to the Harper Student Emergency Relief Fund.
-Nearly $19,000 is still available to be matched dollar-for-dollar through June 30.
 Help even more students today.

 Harper College Educational Foundation